 The mission of Philip Lorenz International Keyboard Concerts is to enhance the quality of life in our community by giving our citizens the opportunity to hear, in an intimate concert setting, highly acclaimed keyboard artists of great experience and reputation, and younger performers of exceptional virtuosity and significant achievement early in their careers.

 Such artists are customarily heard only in the world’s most exclusive venues such as Carnegie Hall in New York, Walt Disney Concert Hall in Los Angeles, Vienna’s Konzerthaus, or the Concertgebouw in Amsterdam where the price of admission is extraordinarily high and access for many in our community is difficult to achieve.
-Noteworthy artists who have been part of the Philip Lorenz International Keyboard concerts include Emanuel Ax, Richard Goode, Radu Lupu, Paul Badura-Skoda, the late Ruth Laredo, Angela Hewitt, Garrick Ohlsson, and Philippe Entremont.
+Noteworthy artists who have been part of the Philip Lorenz International Keyboard concerts include Emanuel Ax, Richard Goode, Radu Lupu, Paul Badura-Skoda, the late Ruth Laredo, Angela Hewitt, Garrick Ohlsson, Philippe Entremont and Yefim Bronfman.

 Keyboard Concerts was founded in 1972 by the late German-American pianist Philip Lorenz who had arrived in Fresno from the East Coast and was appointed Professor of Piano at California State University, Fresno in 1969.
 As a performer Philip Lorenz had toured the United States as well as Europe, South America, and the Far East.
 In 1959 he broadcast for the Chopin and Schumann centennials in Munich and Stuttgart.
 He had also served as assistant to the great Claudio Arrau in master classes worldwide as well as the edition of the 32 Beethoven piano sonatas for Edition Peters.